KoneLinx/Tei/README.md

 ### Resources

 Resources can be loaded through `tei::Resources`.
-Some engine loadable can be found under `tei::resources`.
+Some engine loadable resources can be found under `tei::resources`.
 Custom types can also be provided.

 To load a resource and make sure it does not get loaded twice.
 Use `LoadShared`.
 To force a resource to load regardles of previous copies, Use `LoadUnique`.

 The resource wrapper functions equivalent to shared pointers, when they are copied, their resource only exists once.

-Some resourced may be initialised without loading them; E.g. a default texture is an empty one with size 0x0.
+Some resources may be initialised without loading them; E.g. a default texture is an empty one with size 0x0.

 To load a shared resource:
 ```c++